-Alan Irvine was most recently caretaker manager at Norwich City, previously manager at West Bromwich Albion.
+Alan Irvine was most recently caretaker manager at Norwich City, having been assistant manager under Alex Neil and previously manager at West Bromwich Albion.

 Irvine's first job in football management was with Preston North End where he led the club into the play-offs in his first full season as a manager.